romanButkus/romanButkus/README.md

 - 🌍 Based in Espoo, Finland
 - 📫 Contact: **romanbutkus2009@gmail.com**
-- 🤝 Open to collaboration
+- 🤝 Open to collaboration on any project

 ### Skills